Hezethegamer/testing/README.md

 ---

-Do you want to make your own?
-Check out [marcizhu/readme-chess](https://github.com/marcizhu/readme-chess)!
+Do you want to play it on your local machine with family and friends, checkout [ChessUI](https://github.com/the-1Riddle/ChessUI) ~ Enjoy the game.